 - Bone scan: A bone scan may rule out other injuries, such as a stress fracture.

 - Ultrasound: Ultrasound may be used to diagnose a PCL injury, but it is not as accurate as MRI.

-It makes sense to hire a personal injury lawyer if you’ve been injured in a Lyft accident.
+It makes sense to hire a personal injury lawyer if you’ve been injured due to the negligence of another party.
 While you may be able to handle the claim on your own, there are several benefits to working with an experienced attorney.

 Firstly, a lawyer can help you navigate the complex legal system, ensure all deadlines are met and gather evidence to support your claim.
 Additionally, they can help you maximize the value of your claim and negotiate with the insurance company on your behalf.